 For an infant who cannot sit up unassisted, the Grow and Go must be in recline position three and have the red rear facing line on the side of the seat parallel to the ground.
 Once the child can sit unassisted, you can have the seat installed in a more upright position.
 Recline positions two or three may be used at this time.

-The sloped seats of the Town and Country required using recline position three in conjunction with the noodleless installation method to get the level line parallel with the ground.
+The sloped seats of the Town and Country required using recline position three along with the noodleless installation method to get the level line parallel with the ground.
 In a vehicle with less sloped seats, recline position three alone should be sufficient.

 Thanks to our friends at Vancouver Island Car Seat Techs, we have a few insights to the Canadian Safety 1st Grow and Go.
 In Canada, the seat has only one recline line and it must be used at all times, regardless of child’s age or size.
 Unfortunately, this makes the seat much less compact; so it will only fit well rear facing in larger vehicles.